 The (required) statement of goals and objectives should explain the applicant's goals and objectives for pursuing this advanced degree.
 For example, the applicant may want to better prepare for a particular career, to update knowledge in a specific area or to add expertise that will make the applicant more valuable in a current career.

 The (optional) statement of plans for electives should explain how the applicant plans to choose the digital sciences related electives to complement the selected concentration and undergraduate major.
 The applicant should explain how the electives will help to meet the goals and objectives listed in the previous question.

 For more information about the application process, see the Graduate Studies web page, which includes information about the admission process.
 You can also use their submit documents page to submit your resume, recommendation letters, goals statement, etc.

-For information on tuition, fees, due dates and payment options, see the Bursar's Office web page.
+For information on tuition, fees, due dates and payment options, see the One Stop for Student Services web page.
 Their tuition page includes estimates of tuition, fees, and living expenses for the current academic year.

 As of Fall 2017, new student graduates have access to a scholarship for the Master of Digital Sciences program.
 See the Office of Global Education website for more information.